Hudson Global, Inc. (NASDAQ:HSON) CEO Jeffrey E. Eberwein Purchases 500 Shares

-Hudson Global, Inc. (NASDAQ:HSON) CEO Jeffrey E. Eberwein bought 500 shares of the firm’s stock in a transaction dated Wednesday, January 26th.
-The shares were acquired at an average cost of $27.25 per share, with a total value of $13,625.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Hudson Global, Inc. (NASDAQ:HSON) CEO Jeffrey E. Eberwein purchased 500 shares of Hudson Global stock in a transaction that occurred on Monday, January 31st.
+The stock was purchased at an average cost of $29.66 per share, for a total transaction of $14,830.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Hudson Global (NASDAQ:HSON) last released its earnings results on Friday, November 5th.
-The business services provider reported $0.49 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.45 by $0.04.
-Hudson Global had a net margin of 1.62% and a return on equity of 10.27%.
-The firm had revenue of $45.01 million during the quarter, compared to the consensus estimate of $40.35 million.
-During the same period in the prior year, the firm earned ($0.38) EPS.
-As a group, research analysts expect that Hudson Global, Inc. will post 1.48 earnings per share for the current fiscal year.
+The business services provider reported $0.49 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.45 by $0.04.
+Hudson Global had a return on equity of 10.27% and a net margin of 1.62%.
+The business had revenue of $45.01 million for the quarter, compared to the consensus estimate of $40.35 million.
+During the same period in the previous year, the company posted ($0.38) earnings per share.
+On average, equities analysts expect that Hudson Global, Inc. will post 1.48 EPS for the current fiscal year.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Hotchkis & Wiley Capital Management LLC grew its position in shares of Hudson Global by 1.6% during the 3rd quarter.
-Hotchkis & Wiley Capital Management LLC now owns 416,626 shares of the business services provider’s stock valued at $6,624,000 after acquiring an additional 6,500 shares during the period.
-Jacob Asset Management of New York LLC lifted its stake in shares of Hudson Global by 18.6% during the 3rd quarter.
-Jacob Asset Management of New York LLC now owns 114,907 shares of the business services provider’s stock valued at $1,827,000 after buying an additional 18,000 shares in the last quarter.
-Renaissance Technologies LLC lifted its stake in shares of Hudson Global by 2.6% during the 3rd quarter.
-Renaissance Technologies LLC now owns 105,765 shares of the business services provider’s stock valued at $1,684,000 after buying an additional 2,700 shares in the last quarter.
-HighTower Advisors LLC purchased a new stake in shares of Hudson Global during the 3rd quarter valued at approximately $610,000.
-Finally, SG Capital Management LLC purchased a new stake in shares of Hudson Global during the 3rd quarter valued at approximately $222,000.
-64.42% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in HSON.
+Geode Capital Management LLC boosted its holdings in Hudson Global by 13.9% in the third quarter.
+Geode Capital Management LLC now owns 11,495 shares of the business services provider’s stock worth $182,000 after acquiring an additional 1,399 shares in the last quarter.
+State Street Corp bought a new stake in Hudson Global in the second quarter worth $210,000.
+SG Capital Management LLC bought a new position in shares of Hudson Global during the third quarter valued at $222,000.
+HighTower Advisors LLC bought a new position in shares of Hudson Global during the third quarter valued at $610,000.
+Finally, Renaissance Technologies LLC lifted its holdings in shares of Hudson Global by 2.6% during the third quarter.
+Renaissance Technologies LLC now owns 105,765 shares of the business services provider’s stock valued at $1,684,000 after purchasing an additional 2,700 shares in the last quarter.
+64.42% of the stock is currently owned by institutional investors and hedge funds.

 Hudson Global, Inc is a talent solutions company, which engages in the provision of recruitment outsourcing and total talent solutions to organizations.
 It operates through the following segments: Americas, Asia Pacific, and Europe.
 Its services include permanent recruitment, contracting, recruitment process outsourcing, and talent management solutions.